Key Points

 Pekingese

-This petite Chinese pupper is more than just a little ball of fluff.
+This petite Chinese pup is more than just a little ball of fluff.
 Bred as companions for Chinese royalty, the Pekingese have “lap dog” in their genes.
-And they truly bring the fluff.
+But they do bring the fluff as well.
 Left to grow, their coats extend well past their feet.

-Those luscious locks have brought them success on the dog show circuit – with four winners at Westminster, in fact.
+Those luscious locks have brought them success on the dog show circuit, with four winners at Westminster.
 If you bring a Pekingese into your life, be prepared for a daily brushing routine to avoid matting.
 Aside from that, they’re a fairly low-maintenance breed that make good apartment dogs.

 Lhasa Apso

-Renowned for a floor-length coat that appears to cover their eyes, these pups hail from Tibet.
+Renowned for floor-length coats that appear to cover their eyes, these pups hail from Tibet.
 Originally used as watchdogs, they retain a sharp bark and an alert, intelligent personality.
 Fortunately, their long, thick coat doesn’t shed.
 It does, however, require frequent brushing or clipping for ease of movement.

 Shetland Sheepdog